atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/Image_8.png)

-- Name the new folder ?spec?.
+- Name the new folder **spec**.
 This is where we will place our OAS resources needed for the API implementation.

 ![](/images/Image_9.png)